Aims of the course

 Who Should Attend

-This course is designed for geologists, engineers, and other professionals involved in landslide engineering and landslide risk management.
+This course is designed for geologists and engineers involved in landslide engineering and landslide risk management.
 It is envisaged that participants will have some industry experience and have experience in the landslide field, and wish to enhance and develop their field skills.

 Although only three days long, this course is similar to the AGS Geology for Engineers course based in Adelaide and the AGS Engineering Geology course based in Wollongong, in that the emphasis is on field studies and “learning by doing” which in this case involves working on some of the classic landslides in and around the Melbourne area.